 - Spices: I use nutritional yeast, smoked paprika, chili powder, garlic powder, salt and pepper.
 This combo of spices creates a tasty burger that still has a neutral flavor, making it extremely versatile.
 You can use any spice combos you like!

 This recipe is quite easy to make with a food processor!
-If you’d like to watch me make it in my vegan kitchen then click play on the below video, otherwise follow these simple step-by-step instructions.
+Just follow these simple step-by-step instructions.

 Step 1: Prep Ingredients

 Start cooking brown rice and steam sweet potato if not done already.
-A half cup of dry rice should yield the 1 C cooked rice needed for this recipe.
-You’ll also need 1 C peeled and cubed sweet potato.
+A half cup of dry rice should yield the 1 cup of cooked rice needed for this recipe.
+You’ll need 1 cup of peeled and cubed sweet potato too.

 Lastly, you’ll need to crumble tofu.
-The recipe requires 1 C crumbled tofu which is about half of a 350 g block.
 The extra firm tofu I buy doesn’t need to be pressed (no liquid is released if it’s pressed).
 If your tofu releases liquid when pressed, press it before using in the burgers.

-I love the texture the tofu adds, but if you don’t want to use tofu, replace it with an additional 1 C roughly chopped mushrooms.
+I love the texture the tofu adds, but if you don’t want to use tofu, replace it with an additional 1 cup of roughly chopped mushrooms.
 If you do this, the burgers will have a softer texture and lower protein content.

 Step 2: Prepare Burgers